Caipirinha

-Caipirinha (/pt-BR/) is a Brazilian cocktail made with cachaça, sugar, lime, and ice.
-The drink is prepared by mixing the fruit and the sugar together, then adding the liquor.
+Caipirinha (/ˌkaɪpɪˈriːnjə/ KY-pi-REEN-yə; /pt-BR/) is a Brazilian cocktail made with cachaça, sugar, lime, and ice.
+Originating in the state of São Paulo, the drink is prepared by mixing the fruit and the sugar together, then adding the liquor.
 Known and consumed nationally and internationally, caipirinha is one of the most famous components of Brazilian cuisine, being the most popular national recipe worldwide and often considered the best drink in the country and one of the best cocktails/drinks in the world, having reached third place in 2024, according to the specialized website TasteAtlas.

 Due to its importance and popularity, the caipirinha was declared Brazilian Cultural Heritage in 2003; in 2019, it was considered Intangible Heritage of Rio de Janeiro, despite its origins in Piracicaba, São Paulo.
 It is part of the list of official cocktails of the International Bartenders Association (IBA).